 The Essential Leadership Competencies (ELCs) for the Master of Arts in Educational Leadership with a Concentration in Children's Ministry are the same as those for the standard Master of Arts in Educational Leadership.
 The M.A.E.L.
-Essential Leadership Competencies are listed on the same page as the standard M.A.E.L.
+Essential Leadership Competencies are listed on pages 6-7.